top of page

 RPO Delivery Models

-But before we delve into the subject, a quick reminder of what RPO stands for[1]:
+But before we delve into the subject, here is a quick reminder of what RPO stands for:

-Recruitment process outsourcing (RPO) is a form of business process outsourcing where a company engages a third-party provider to manage all or part of its recruitment process.
+Recruitment process outsourcing (RPO) is a form of business process outsourcing where a company engages a third-party provider to manage the entire recruitment process or just a part of it.

 The RPO provider is responsible for filling the open positions at its client organization within a given qualitative and time frame.
-Most providers’ offering includes offsite service centers, often in different countries and regions, with local language and cultural knowledge, onsite recruitment specialists well versed in talent analytics, recruitment technologies, and innovative sourcing, to win the right talent at the right time.
+Most providers’ offerings include offsite service centers, often in different countries and regions, with local language and cultural knowledge and onsite recruitment specialists well-versed in talent analytics, recruitment technologies, and innovative sourcing to win the right talent at the right time.

 And a final distinction: in the early days of RPO services, traditional search & selection recruitment firms were the main providers.
 With the increased sophistication of the RPO market, so-called pure players have now conquered the vast majority of the RPO business.
 These companies, that are not attached to a traditional recruitment firm but have RPO in their DNA, bring one major advantage: avoiding the inherent conflict of interest that used to exist.

-Now that we have an overarching definition of what RPO stands for, let’s look at some concrete models of application of the outsourcing of the recruitment process.
+Now that we have an overarching definition of what RPO stands for, let’s look at some concrete models of outsourcing the recruitment process.
 Three basic models exist:

-End-to-end RPO is literally the full package, the A-to-Z outsourcing of all possible recruitment steps, including:
+End-to-end RPO is literally the full package, the A-to-Z outsourcing of all possible recruitment functions and steps, including:

 Preparation